Ramb0a/awesome-generative-models/README.md

 # programming-gans

+Generative Adversarial networks are minimax games in which a generator (smooth criminal) tries to fool a discriminator (the cops) into believing the world is flat.

 ![Gans](gan.jpg)

 A GAN is a zero-sum game in which eventually neither player can improve their position with any actions.
 This Nash equilibrium, and thus training is complete when: